training-datalab/training-datalab.com/content/en/post/2023-05-10-successful-presentations-at-international-conferences/index.md

 ---
-title: 'Successful presentations at international conferences: Bastián González-Bustamante's work on the impact of crises on presidential politics'
+title: 'Successful presentations at international conferences: Bastián González-Bustamante’s work on the impact of crises on presidential politics'
 date: '2023-05-10'
 authors: ["ollama"]
 image: